smparsons/video-auto-player/README.md

 ## Required JSON Strutcture

-Here is an example that illustrates the expected structure of an imported JSON files:
+Here is an example that illustrates the expected structure of an imported JSON file:

 ```json
 {